AdriUMA/Arch-Hyprland/README.md

 #### 🆕 Prerequisites

-- This install script is intended for atleast Server type / Minimal Arch Linux installed.
+- This install script is intended for at least Server type / Minimal Arch Linux installed.

 > [!NOTE]
 > 🔘 Pipewire and Pipewire audio

 - This script will install pipewire and will also disable or will uninstall pulseaudio.
-If you dont want it, edit install.sh, about line 191 and comment the line `execute_script "pipewire.sh"` or you can simply just delete pipewire.sh in install-scripts directory before installing.

 #### 👀 NVidia GPU Owners.